-For additional information on Maloney's issue positions and voting record, click here, here, and here.
+For additional information on Maloney's voting record on a range of key issues, click here.

 Maloney is a member of Americans for Democratic Action, Common Cause, the National Organization for Women, and the Sierra Club of New York City.
 Her political campaigns have been supported and/or endorsed by the Council for a Livable World, EMILY's List, the Working Families Party, Gloria Steinem, and the Socialist International affiliate and economist Joseph Stiglitz.

-For additional information of Carolyn Maloney, click here.
+For more information on Carolyn Maloney, click here.